CSCfi/csc-user-guide/docs/apps/julia.md

 ### Changing installation location
 The package manager installs packages to the `$HOME/.julia` directory by default.
 We can change the directory by prepending the `JULIA_DEPOT_PATH` environment variable with a different directory.
+In Puhti and Mahti, it is best practice to point the directory to Projappl as follows.

 ```bash
 export JULIA_DEPOT_PATH="/projappl/<project>/.julia:$JULIA_DEPOT_PATH"
 ```

 Julia automatically appends the default locations to the path when colon `:` is present in the path while running Julia.
-In Puhti and Mahti, it is best practice to point the directory to Projappl.
 You can run `julia -E 'DEPOT_PATH` to see the full path used at runtime.
+In the future, the default paths are required for using shared packages specific to Puhti and Mahti.
+You can read more from the documentation [`JULIA_DEPOT_PATH`](https://docs.julialang.org/en/v1/manual/environment-variables/#JULIA_DEPOT_PATH) and [`DEPOT_PATH`](https://docs.julialang.org/en/v1/base/constants/#Base.DEPOT_PATH).

 ### Packaging code